TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 And the main question during the discussion was – Do we really need “index hints” for the modern SQL Server?

-First of all some theory about SQL statement execution In D365FO we have 2 way of executing a SQL statement
+First of all some theory about SQL statement execution.
+In D365FO we have 2 way of executing a SQL statement

 ### **ForcePlaceholders**